 - Year 4: 20%; cumulative total of 70%

 To apply: Since your university (or its servicer) is considered your loan manager, head to the business or student loan office of your school, and ask them for their cancellation form.
-You'll then need your employer to certify the service.
+You'll then need your employer to certify your service and your school or servicer may have other specific instructions for you to qualify for Perkins Loan cancellation.

 Strategies for Teachers to Reduce Loans